Francis Cargeeg: Career

 For the next 30 years or so he worked from his small workshop here producing bowls, plates, mirror surrounds and vases in copper, using only hand tools and other simple equipment.
 All of his designs followed images based on the products of the ancient Celts – particularly those of the La Tène Culture.

 Between 1939 and 1970, Cargeeg was asked by the council of the Gorseth Kernow to create most of the copper regalia they use, including the Grand Bard's crown.
 The Grand Bard's crown was photographed and written about in the Western Morning News, 9 September 1940.
 Francis had been a member of the group since 1934 and became the group's Deputy Grand Bard in 1962, and held the position until 1967.
 The Council of the Gorsedd of Cornwall approved additional regalia, and asked Cargeeg to design and execute new regalia for the Grand Bard, the Deputy Grand Bard and the Secretary, and two headpieces for the Marshal's staves.
 Over time, and up to 1970, additional pieces were added, including plastrons for past Grand Bards, also produced by him.

 He exhibited pieces at the Red Rose Guild in Manchester in 1950 and 1951.
 At St Ives in 1948, along with Barbara Hepworth, David Leach and Ben Nicholson.
 In the Newlyn Art Gallery in the late 1940s.
 Penlee House Museum (Penzance, Cornwall) in early 2003, in a display arranged by J. Laity, covered in the Western Morning News on 4 March 2003.
 Additionally, the sale of one of his works was detailed in D. Lay's catalogue on 14 October 2003.
 Finally, a few articles by him were published including ones in the Cornish Review, Spring 1950, and New Cornwall, Volume 2, No. 5, in July and September 1963.

+In the mid-1950s, Cargeeg briefly experimented with combining copper and locally sourced serpentine stone from the Lizard Peninsula.

 A line attributed to Cargeeg helps explain the fewnes of the works he produced: "I deliberately limit my output to a small range of styles and sizes in order that I can master my art."
 Additionally, some of the complicated items took a year or more to make.
 His very best works, he was "loath to see them pass into other hands" (The West Briton 1970).
 As described in a West Briton interview "one fine vase, with separate moulded lid" (shown on this page) was kept part of his personal collection, and never sold (The West Briton 1970).

 The last few years of his life were non-productive due to the onset of age-related degeneration.
 He died on the 25 March 1981 and is buried in St Erth, Cornwall.